Efimov three-body states on top of a Fermi sea

 Here we have only considered the case of a Fermi sea in a single component of the trimer system.
-As the three-body Efimov physics depends mostly on two-body subsystem thresholds, we expect to find qualitatively similar results with additional Fermi seas.
+As the three-body Efimov physics depends mostly on two-body subsystem thresholds, we expect to find qualitatively similar results with additional Fermi seas (see discussion in the supplementary material).
 We do expect that with two Fermi seas one could have Cooper pairs for any $a$, and in turn the dimer threshold would go to $a\to 0^-$.
 This extends the atom-dimer continuum and one can imagine that the trimer thresholds also move toward $a\to 0^-$.
 However, the binding energy of Cooper pairs is exponentially small in that limit and there could still be a critical value $a^-<0$ for forming trimers.
 An additional question is the effect of superfluidity at low temperatures.
 This will presumably also change the spectrum, but we doubt that the scaling relation with $k_{\rm{F}}$ is modified.
-We note that many-body effects on trimers should be present in bosonic samples as well.
-In fact, recent experiments on $^7$Li with thermal and condensed samples find apparent discrepancies \cite{pollack2009,gross2010}, which we speculate could be due to the many-body background.
+We note that many-body effects on trimers should be present in bosonic samples as well \cite{bosons2013} and will in some cases cause similar bound state energy spectral flow with background parameters (condensate density) \cite{flow2014} as seen in the present case with fermions.
+Recent experiments on $^7$Li with thermal and condensed samples find apparent discrepancies \cite{pollack2009,gross2010}, which could be attributed to effects of the finite range of the inter-atomic interactions \cite{dyke2013}.
+It would be interesting to investigate whether the many-body background could also play a role.
 The approach pursued here should be applicable to bosonic systems as well, an obvious direction for future work.
-Lastly, the influence of a background environment on the recently measured four-body states \cite{stecher2009,ferlaino2009,pollack2009} is an interesting open question.
+Lastly, the influence of a background environment on the recently measured four-body states \cite{ferlaino2009,pollack2009} is an interesting open question.

-\paragraph{Acknowledgments} We are grateful to A.S.
+\ack We are grateful to A.S.
 Jensen, G.M.
 Bruun, D.V.
 Fedorov and T. Lompe for extensive discussions, and to I. Zapata and K. M{\o}lmer for comments on the manuscript.
 We also thank E. Demler, B. Wunsch, F. Zhou and M. Ueda for useful comments and feedback on the results.